Slemanof/easyeats.live/security_checklist.md

 - [ ] Stregthening password policies (e.g., inclusion of one big and small letter, inclusion of one special character, etc.).
 - [ ] Password entry when logging in will be obscured.
 - [ ] False authentication of the user will not display which part of login data was incorrect - username/password, only display "Invalid Log-In".
-- [x ] Use HTTPS.
+- [x] Use HTTPS.
-- [x ] Use standard libraries to manage Encryption.
+- [x] Use standard libraries to manage Encryption.
 For example: store password hashes using Bcrypt.
 - [ ] Destroy the session identifier after logout.
 - [ ] No open redirects after successful login or in any other intermediate redirects.
 - [ ] When parsing Signup/Login input, sanitize for javascript://, data://, CRLF characters.